-The grant will automatically be credited to your account upon completion of the financial aid application processes and award confirmation.
+The grant will automatically be credited on a student's account upon completion of the financial aid application processes, on campus housing application process, and award confirmation.
 The grant is non-transferable and cannot be exchanged for cash.
+The grant can only be used to cover the institutional cost of housing for students residing in on-campus facilities, and students shall be eligible for grant funds only up to the amount of the on-campus housing expenses actually incurred.